AliSoftware/OHHTTPStubs/README.md

 When a network request is performed by the system, the **stubs are called in the reverse order that they have been added**, the last added stub having priority over the first added ones.
 The first stub that returns YES for the first parameter of `stubRequestsPassingTest:withStubResponse:` is then used to reply to the request.

-You can remove the latest added stub with the `removeLastStub` method, and all stubs with the `removeAllStubs` method.
-You can also remove any given stub with the `removeStub:` method.
+You can remove any given stub with the `removeStub:` method.
 This method takes as a parameter the object returned by `stubRequestsPassingTest:withStubResponse:` _(Note: this returned object is already retained by `OHHTTPStubs` while the stub is installed, so there is no need to keep a `__strong` reference to it)_.
+You can also remove and all stubs at once with the `removeAllStubs` method, or only the latest added stub with the `removeLastStub` method.

+When using `OHHTTPStubs` to build your Unit Tests, don't forget to remove all installed stubs at the end of each of your test case, to avoid stubs installed in one test case to be still installed for the next test case.

+    - (void)tearDown
+    {
+        [OHHTTPStubs removeAllStubs];
+    }

 ----